 Degrees: B.A. in Sociology from California State University San Marcos (2013); M.A. in Sociology from the University of California, Riverside (2016).
 PhD Candidacy advancement in Sociology (2018)

-Roberto also researches structural intersections within the military into local policing, structural trust, aggression, and transnational policing.
-He is interested in the advancement of restorative justice practices through holistic policing methods.
+Roberto also researches structural intersections within policing, structural trust, aggression, and transnational policing.
+He is interested in the advancement of his Holistic Policing methods in race as it intersects Restorative Justice practice.
+He has served as a guest lecturer in the countries of Ecuador, Jamaica, Trinidad, and Barbados.

-Additional areas of interests of research: Environmental Sociology; Indigeneity; Social Policy; Sociology of Disasters; and migration in the United States, West Indies, and South America.
+Roberto is additionally interested in research in the following areas: Climate Change and Crime; Environmental Sociology: Indigeneity; Social Policy; Sociology of Disasters; and Postcolonialism in the West Indies, Caribbean, and South America.

 Curriculum Vitae is available by request.